 5. Rick’s Café, October 2008.
 As a huge fan of the classic 1942 movie Casablanca, this atmospheric restaurant was a key reason to include the city on my Moroccan itinerary.
 Opening its doors in 2004, Rick’s was lovingly designed to recreate the movie’s famous piano bar, bringing about nostalgic flushes of Bogart and Bergman.
 It’s a magical little place with a sculpted bar, seemingly hovering balconies, stencilled lighting and lush shadow-casting plants abound.
 Fittingly, the food is magnificent!
 On the night of my visit there was champagne, beef stroganoff and a dessert platter so divine it could have cracked a smile out of old Bogie himself.
 And while the piano player admittedly wasn’t an African American called Sam, he was still more than capable of knocking out a stirring rendition of As Time Goes By.

 Like this?
-Then why not have a look at my article on Casablanca’s Hassan Mosque II.
+Then why not have a look at my other 5s on Casablanca.

-I’ve also written a bunch of other 5s from all around Morocco.
+I’ve also written a bunch of 5s from all around Morocco.